Welcome to the Worldwide Greathead family my One-Name Study - Person Page 676

 #16890, b.
 20 March 1841, d.
 8 January 1900

-George Stephenson Crotty was born on 20 March 1841 in 4 Fair Street, Stepney, London, England.1 He married Louisa Basgrave Smith, daughter of William Mein Smith and Louise Basgrave Wallace, on 30 December 1887 in Christchurch Register Office, Christchurch, New Zealand.1 He died on 8 January 1900 in Southampton, Christchurch, New Zealand, aged 58.1
+George Stephenson Crotty was born on 20 March 1841 in 4 Fair Street, Stepney, London, England.1 He married Louisa Basgrave Knowles, daughter of William Mein Smith and Louise Basgrave Wallace, on 30 December 1887 in Christchurch Register Office, Christchurch, New Zealand.1 George died on 8 January 1900 in Southampton, Christchurch, New Zealand, aged 58.1

 Sources of Information